-No student may smoke on school premises or its environs, on journeys to and from school or on school trips.
-This includes at break and lunch times inside and outside school grounds.
-This includes any form or cigarettes, cigars, pipes or electronic devices that may be commonly categorised as 'smoking'.
-If a member of staff has reasonable grounds to believe a student has been smoking, this should be reported to the class tutor who will inform the parents and place a note on the student's record.
-In each of the following cases the incident is to be reported in the first instance to the Principal or his/her representative, who will take the required action.
+No student may smoke, be in possession of smoking related apparatus (defined below) or supply smoking related apparatus on school premises or its environs, on journeys to and from school or on school trips or at any time where a student is deemed to be under the school's Duty of Care, or, in any capacity where a student may be associated with the school.
+This includes break and lunch times, morning and evening times, inside and outside school grounds.
+Smoking apparatus includes any form or cigarettes, cigars, pipes or 'vaping'/electronic devices that may be commonly categorised as 'smoking'.
+If a member of staff has reasonable grounds to believe a student has been smoking, this should be reported to the Year Head who will inform the parents and place a note on the student's record.
+In each of the following cases the incident is to be reported in the first instance to the Principal or his/her representative, who will take the required action as per the school Code of Behaviour.